Joshua-Higgins-jp/GuitarFlow/README.md

 # GuitarFlow
-A project to demonstrate fundamental Machine Learning and MLOps techniques and methodologies to demonstrate my interest in the field.
+A project to demonstrate basic Machine Learning and MLOps techniques and methodologies.
-I will be slowly updating this project!
+I will be steadily updating this project!